HalloranR/BSG/README.md

 This is a forked repository for the second semester of research.
-None of this code is mine I have only used what is provided
+None of this code is mine I have only used what is provided to for my second semester of research.

 # Bayesian Skip-gram(BSG)